alvinchirchir/agentic-rag/README.md

 - Store it in a vector database
 - Answer questions based on that content using local LLMs

-Perfect for research, grant matching, or knowledge retrieval tasks.
+Perfect for research, grant matching or knowledge retrieval tasks.

 ---